nontan-rh/proction/README.md

 # Proction

-An ergonomic, resource-aware, dataflow processing library for any purpose.
+An ergonomic, resource-aware, dataflow processing library for general-purpose use.

 ## About